psychemedia/finn-resources/src/unused.md

 Kemiedy, Ist Collection, page 79.
 Advocates' Library.
 December 12, 1871.
 Copied by Malcolm Macphail. " NoTE.— December 17, 1871, Dublin.
 Not known to Hen- nessy, but very hke the style of current popular tales in Ireland.

 The Heroes were hunting on a mountain called White Mountain ; the day being fair and the air favourable ; but before the night came great mist overshadowed all the Hills and valleys below, so that the darkness separated the oue from the other.
-They use to bind Caoilte's knees, because he was so swift in mnning, that none of them could not be up with him, ao that he would wjdk slowly, but they forgot to bind him that day, and when he went astray once, he made a great way through hiUs, rocks, mountains, and unknown valleys, and about the Twilight he saw a Hermitage far off in a Glen ; he ran towards it, went in, and there was none in it, but a young dame, he was trembUng with fear, for it was glittering with arms, but she invited and conforted him, and made him sit down, and was verj' kindly entertained and lay with her during the night, and told him tliat she was a King's Daughter, and that a Giant stoFd her away, and that she inchanted him not to touch her as a ^-ife for a year and a day, the said time was expired when Caoilte came ; she awakeued him very early, and said that the Genie was coming from of shore and that it was better for him to die than to go to fight with hini.
+They use to bind Caoilte's knees, because he was so swift in mnning, that none of them could not be up with him, so that he would wjdk slowly, but they forgot to bind him that day, and when he went astray once, he made a great way through hiUs, rocks, mountains, and unknown valleys, and about the Twilight he saw a Hermitage far off in a Glen ; he ran towards it, went in, and there was none in it, but a young dame, he was trembUng with fear, for it was glittering with arms, but she invited and conforted him, and made him sit down, and was verj' kindly entertained and lay with her during the night, and told him tliat she was a King's Daughter, and that a Giant stoFd her away, and that she inchanted him not to touch her as a ^-ife for a year and a day, the said time was expired when Caoilte came ; she awakeued him very early, and said that the Genie was coming from of shore and that it was better for him to die than to go to fight with hini.
 Caoilte rose and made himself ready and niet him at the door, the Duel began and lasted tUl sun setting, then Caoilte kiUed him, the wife carried his arnis, and went both together to one of Fingal's Forts, named White Hill.

 ...